Read up on our Frequently Asked Questions!

 The biggest difference between a moving company and a moving broker is the moving company performs the actual services of moving, has employees, trucks, and moving equipment to perform your move.
 A Moving broker is a middle man of sorts that takes an order or a move and then sells the move to a moving company.

 Does your moving company have a valid moving license?

 Every reputable moving company should have proper licenses as well as a DOT number.
-A great place to check if a moving company has a valid license is FCMSA.ORG and search the company by using the DOT number.
+A great place to check if a moving company has a valid license is the FMCSA website and search the company by using the DOT number.

 Can your moving company provide me with an up-to-date Certificate of Insurance (COI)?

 It is important to know the level of insurance coverage that your moving company has.

 Usually, on the COI all of the insurances will be listed as well as the primary insurance agent’s contact information.
 COIs should also be presented to management companies prior to a move.
 Often times management companies may want to be listed as an additional insured party on the mover’s COI.

 What types of insurance do you offer for Coverage of Contents during a move?

 Most reputable moving companies offer at least two types of insurance coverage for moves.
 The industry-standard insurance usually covers $0.60/Pound per piece.
 The next level of